 Smart Growth Seattle today announced that Roger Valdez will be the full time director of the organization.
 It has also expanded its partnership to include the Master Builders Association of King and Snohomish Counties and others.

 Labor & Industries' (L&I) "Stay at Work" program s a new financial incentive program that encourages employers to bring their injured workers quickly and safely back to light-duty or transitional work by reimbursing them for a portion of their costs.
 Your association recently had a Group Retrospective Insurance Program (GRIP) participant who received the full $10,000 reimbursement, so you will want to check this out!

-In his monthly column, guest columnist and renowned economist Elliot Eisenberg, Ph.D. of GraphsandLaughs, LLC, gives an economic forecast for housing starts, GDP, employment, inflation and a time-line for Fed action regarding short-term interest rates.
+Guest columnist and renowned economist Elliot Eisenberg, Ph.D. of GraphsandLaughs, LLC, This gives an economic forecast for GDP, employment, inflation and a time-line for Fed action regarding short-term interest rates.